MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 > [!IMPORTANT]
 > Operations Manager does not support Platform as a Service (PaaS) instances of SQL, including products such as Azure SQL Managed Instance or Amazon Relational Database Service (AWS RDS).
 Please use an instance of SQL Server installed on a Windows machine.
-The only exception to this is within [Azure SCOM Managed Instance](/system-center/scom/operations-manager-managed-instance-overview), which utilizes Azure SQL MI, and is not reconfigurable.
+The only exception to this is within [Azure Monitor SCOM Managed Instance](/system-center/scom/operations-manager-managed-instance-overview), which utilizes Azure SQL MI, and is not reconfigurable.

 ## SQL Server requirements